STAR Cineplex: History

 STAR Cineplex was founded on 9 October 2004, in Bashundhara City.
-Star Cineplex has six fully digital cinema screens with state-of-the-art 3D Projection Technology, silver screens, Dolby-Digital sound and stadium seating.
+The branch has six fully digital cinema screens with state-of-the-art 3D Projection Technology, silver screens, Dolby-Digital sound and stadium seating.
 With a total capacity of approximately 1600 seats the theater has large lobby with full concession stands serving pop-corns, soft drinks, ice-creams and many other items.
 In January 2019, they opened their second cineplex at Shimanto Shambhar, a newly built shopping centre beside Shimanto Square.
 In October 2019, they opened their third cineplex at SKS Tower in Mohakhali.
 In August 2021, they opened their fourth cineplex in Mirpur at Sony Square.
-They opened their fifth cineplex at Bangladesh Military Museum in April 2022 with state-of-the-art sound system and a capacity of 183 seats.
+They opened their fifth cineplex at Bangladesh Military Museum in April 2022 with good sound system and a capacity of 183 seats.
 They opened their first branch outside Dhaka at Bali Arcade in Chittagong on 2 December 2022.
-They opened their second branch outside Dhaka at Bangabandhu Hi-tech Park in Rajshahi on 13 January 2023.
-Cineplex opened their Uttara branch at the Centrepoint mall.
+They opened their second branch outside Dhaka at Hi-tech Park in Rajshahi on 13 January 2023, which following the July Uprising has remained closed indefinitely.
+Cineplex opened their Uttara branch at the Centrepoint mall in Eid-ul-Fitr 2025.